messier51a/CasterSimulator/README.md

 ### Start Monitoring Services

-The project includes a `docker-compose.yml` file to set up VictoriaMetrics and Grafana, adjust port numbers paths for prsistent storage if necessary.
+The project includes a `docker-compose.yml` file to set up VictoriaMetrics and Grafana, adjust port numbers and paths for persistent storage if necessary.

 ```sh
 # Start the monitoring services